Porosity Measurement According to ISO 15901-1

 (Hg porosimetry)

-FILAB performs porosity measurements according to ISO 15901-1 to characterize and optimize your materials
+FILAB carries out porosity measurement according to ISO 15901-1 to characterize and optimize your materials

 • Open porosity: total volume of pores accessible from the outside.